-- 54. The "Quick Guide to the Aichi Biodiversity Targets", in relation to Target 11, states that "the protected areas can include not only strict protected areas but also protected areas that allow sustainable use consistent with the protection of species, habitats and ecosystem processes".
+- 47. Conservation of aquatic biodiversity and sustainable use of its components can be achieved in various ways and using various tools.
+Implementation should remain flexible and not prescriptive enabling Parties to the Convention to implement them in a way that is appropriate to their culture, economy and regulatory framework. - 48.
+The "Quick Guide to the Aichi Biodiversity Targets", in relation to Target 11, states that "the protected areas can include not only strict protected areas but also protected areas that allow sustainable use consistent with the protection of species, habitats and ecosystem processes".
 This statement envisages use of resources where harvested species are managed sustainably, the risks posed by harvest on other species are well managed, and underlying ecosystems on which they depend continue to function.
-However, while the target appears to recognise these matters, the creation of thresholds such as 10% (or 30%) is not helpful if we are to develop a fully integrated system of management that ensures the effects of all activities on marine biodiversity are addressed. - 53.
+However while the target appears to recognise these matters, the creation of thresholds such as 10% (or 30%) is not helpful if we are to develop a fully integrated system of management that ensures the effects of all activities on marine biodiversity are addressed. - 49.
 In the New Zealand situation, the 10% target for protection of coastal marine areas is included in the current New Zealand Biodiversity Strategy.
-The approach being taken by previous governments to implementing marine protection initiatives, for example through the existing marine protected areas (MPA) policy and proposed Kermadec Sanctuary, treats marine protection as something distinct from the protection that may be applied through activity focussed management regimes.
-It applies protection tools without any deliberate process to explore the risks to biodiversity of different activities that occur in the areas concerned, or to consider appropriate tools to address those threats. - 54.
-Thus, there is potential for a new framework for the Convention to deliver large permanent MPAs, without considering how they contribute to the management of resources such as fisheries, both in areas under the jurisdiction of States and on the High Seas.
-This approach also effectively reduces the area in which fisheries may be accessed, so that future catch limits are reduced beyond what is necessary to achieve sustainable use.

-- 55. In relation to aquatic biodiversity on the High Seas and the proposed legal instrument for Biodiversity Beyond National Jurisdiction (BBNJ), a risk-based approach in light of the effects of fishing (or any other activity) should be taken to determine what level of protection is appropriate and under what conditions that may change.
-For example, under the South Pacific Regional Fisheries Management Organisation (SPRFMO), the approach to identification of areas that can and cannot be fished is negotiable over time, depending on the level of information that is available.
-In this regard, environmental assessment processes and implementation of area-based management approaches form part of an adaptive approach to managing large areas of ocean for which there may be little information. - 56.
-Finally, the Fisheries Settlement means there is a broad principle that 20% of all national commercial fishing rights allocated to New Zealand should be made available to Māori.
+The approach being taken by previous governments to implementing marine protection initiatives, for example through the existing marine protected areas (MPA) policy and proposed Kermadec Sanctuary, treats marine protection as something distinct from the protection that may be applied through activity focussed management regimes and applies protection tools without any deliberate process to explore the risks to biodiversity of different activities that occur in the areas concerned, or to consider appropriate tools to address those threats. - 50.
+Thus, there is potential for a new Convention to deliver large permanent MPAs, without considering how they contribute to the management of resources such as fisheries, both in areas under the jurisdiction of States and on the High Seas.
+This approach also effectively reduces the area in which fisheries may be accessed, so that future catch limits are reduced beyond what is necessary to achieve sustainable use. - 51.
+In relation to biodiversity on the High Seas, we have already advised MFAT regarding the proposed convention for Biodiversity Beyond National Jurisdiction (BBNJ) that where there are important areas of biodiversity to protect on the High Seas, a risk-based approach in light of the effects of fishing (or any other activity) should be taken to determine what level of protection is appropriate and under what conditions that may change.
+For example, we note that under the South Pacific Regional Fisheries Management Organisation (SPRFMO), the approach to identification of areas that can and cannot be fished is negotiable over time, depending on the level of information that is available.
+In this regard, environmental assessment processes and implementation of area-based management approaches form part of an adaptive approach to managing large areas of ocean for which there may be little information. - 52.
+Finally, the Fisheries Settlement means there is a broad principle that 20% of all national commercial fishing rights allocated to New Zealand should be made available to Maori.
 Once a national limit is established, 20% would transfer to Te Ohu Kaimoana for allocation to Iwi.
-New Zealand can only control our fishing activities on the High Seas via our fisheries legislation, so it is an important consideration for underpinning our position on the Convention targets as they may relate to the High Seas. - 59.
-As noted earlier, providing the use of marine protection initiatives is intended to meet the objectives of the Convention, the way they are used should remain flexible and not prescriptive.
-For this reason, we do not favour including percentage thresholds as a strict requirement particularly given the move to continually increase the percentage of MPAs in areas of the world that lack a legal framework based on rights and responsibilities. - 60.
-The overall approach that has been taken and its implications are echoed in the findings of an international study commissioned by Te Ohu Kaimoana to analyse the impact of MPAs on Māori property rights in fisheries.
-The study begins with an overview of the international literature followed by a closer look at the situation in New Zealand.
-While a final paper has yet to be published, key findings based on the review of the international literature are summarised below:
+We emphasise that New Zealand can only control our fishing activities on the High Seas via the Fisheries Act, so it is an important consideration for underpinning our position on the Convention targets as they may relate to the High Seas.